Plants of the Month

 Small

-There are two explanations for the Calathea Rattlesnake's name.
-One is that the wild dark green spots on pale green leaves resemble the skin of a snake.
-The other is that as a member of the Prayer plant family, the Rattlesnake also folds its leaves at night resembling praying hands, accompanied by a soft rustling sound that reminds one of a snake.
+Small4" Calathea Lancifolia 'Rattlesnake'Well, there are two explanations for the Calathea Rattlesnake's name that we know of.
+There may be more....
+One is that the wild, dark green spots on smooth textured but wavy bumpy, pale green leaves resemble the skin of an exotic snake (probably poisonous).
+The other is that as a member of the Prayer plant family, Rattlesnake also folds up its leaves at night making praying hands, accompanied by a soft rustling sound that reminds one of a rattling snake tail.
 This is one of the hardier Calatheas which can even grow outside all year in California and Florida.
-Less prone to leaf-tip burn and less fussy than most, this forgiving Calathea is a good choice for beginners.
+Much less prone to leaf-tip burn and less of a fussy than most, this nice forgiving Calathea is a good choice for beginners and everyone else.

 Quick Care Guide: